sarahm44/rental-analysis/README.md

 ## Rental Analysis

+The code for the rental analysis is contained in [rental_analysis.ipynb](https://github.com/sarahm44/rental-analysis/blob/main/rental_analysis.ipynb).

 ### Dwelling Types Per Year
 This section calculates the number of dwelling types per year and visualizes the results as a bar chart using the Pandas plot function.